-The bill requires that a cannabis licensee comply with the State's MBE, to the extent legal and practicable.
-Before a cannabis business participates with MBE, it is necessary to identify existing MBE capacity and or potential disparities (usually accomplished through conducting or reanalyzing a disparity study for a specified industry).
-The Maryland Department of Transportation, which is the designated certification agency for MBE, is in the process of conducting a statewide disparity study that will include an analysis of Maryland's cannabis industry pursuant to Chapter 26 of 2022.
+The bill requires that a cannabis licensee comply with the State's MBE program, to the extent legal and practicable.
+Before a cannabis business participates with the MBE program, it is necessary to identify existing MBE capacity and or potential disparities (usually accomplished through conducting or reanalyzing a disparity study for a specified industry).
+MDOT, which is the designated certification agency for MBE program, is in the process of conducting a statewide disparity study that will include an analysis of Maryland's cannabis industry pursuant to Chapter 26 of 2022.